 Flossing can be done using a fork floss or thread floss or interdental cleaners as recommended by our team of dentists at Oris.
 It’s best to get educated by our team to use a floss effectively before working on it.

 So what are you waiting for?
-Do consult us at Oris to know the right flossing and brushing techniques.
+Do consult our dentist in Dubai at Oris to know the right flossing and brushing techniques.
 A regular visit to Oris helps to keep your teeth and gums sparkling clean and healthy.